wesleylcai/public_notebook/statistical_learning.md

             1. This just means to make a new prediction for each sample.
             2. The greek letter "v" is the learning rate, which we set to 0.1 usually
             3. <img src="images/statistical_learning/statquest.gradientboost.f2.jpg" width="300">
+4. Finally, when a new sample comes in, just run sample through the final formula

 ### Concept: Gradient boost for classification